How to Sear a Steak

 Excess moisture on the outside of your steak is the enemy of a caramelized and browned steak.
 This is because the moisture must first evaporate before the browning can happen, so you want to get rid of as much as possible from the start.

-Now that the steak is dry, start heating up a cast iron skillet over high heat.
-I find cast iron to be the best for searing steaks because it’s naturally nonstick, it retains heat wonderfully, and the material gives a better sear than a stainless steel pan.
+I find cast iron to be the best for pan seared steaks because it’s naturally nonstick, it retains heat wonderfully, and the material gives a better sear than a stainless steel pan.

 Additionally, pick a skillet that is close in size to your steak.
 If you use gigantic pan for a small steak, the uncovered areas will soon be covered in burned steak juices.